 Ham Hock Recipes

-Whether using ham hocks as a main dish or mixed into a soup or pot of beans, this smoky, umami-rich food is a great addition to many recipes.
+Whether using ham hocks as a main dish or an ingredient mixed into a soup or pot of beans, this smoky, umami-rich food is a great addition to many recipes.
 Use ham hocks to enhance greens, serve it glazed with honey and beer, or cook low and slow to get every meaty morsel off the bones.

 Where to Buy Ham Hocks